ignc-research/arena-rosnav/docs/guide.md

 ## Training the agent
 Please refer to [DRL-Training.md](https://github.com/ignc-research/arena-rosnav/blob/local_planner_subgoalmode/docs/DRL-Training.md) for detailed explanations about agent, policy and training setups.

+During training the agent will at first behave randomly and over time learns to navigate to the goal and avoid obstacles.

 #### Trouble Shooting
 While trying the Quickstart you might encouter the following error in the second terminal:
 ```